QuantumKya/save-my-som/README.md

 ## Collecting Project Data

 Unfortunately, to collect *your* project data, the program needs to have your SoM browser cookies.
-But you can give it them with a few simple steps.
+But you can prepare them with a few simple steps.
-There's an easy way, which requires some trust, or a (slightly) harder way, which may teach you a bit about browser cookies!
+It may teach you a bit about browser cookies!

-### Easy Way:
-Go to https://summer.hackclub.com/my_projects and paste the following code into your browser console.
-Then execute it, and you'll get a file with your cookies!

-### Hard Way:
 1. Go to https://summer.hackclub.com/my_projects.
 2. Use Inspect tool to open the info panel.
 3. Go to the "Storage" tab in the list on top.